-In 2017, five US health system pioneers partnered with IHI to test, refine, and scale up the Age- Friendly Health Systems Framework: Anne Arundel Medical Center, Ascension, Kaiser Permanente, Providence St. Joseph Health, and Trinity Health.
-With these pioneer health systems, we learned the four essential elements of an Age-Friendly Health System, now known as the 4Ms.
+In 2017, five U.S. health system pioneers partnered with IHI to test, refine, and scale up the Age- Friendly Health Systems framework: Anne Arundel Medical Center, Ascension, Kaiser Permanente, Providence St. Joseph Health, and Trinity Health.
+With these pioneer health systems, we learned the four essential elements of an Age-Friendly Health System, now known as the 4Ms Framework.

-- What Matters: Know and align care with each older adult's specific health outcome goals and care preferences including, but not limited to, end-of-life care, and across settings of care. - Medication: If medication is necessary, use age-friendly medications that do not interfere with What Matters, Mobility, or Mentation across settings of care.

-- Mentation: Prevent, identify, and treat dementia, depression, and delirium across care settings. - Mobility: Ensure that older adults move safely every day in order to maintain function and do What Matters.
+- What Matters: Know and align care with each older adult's specific health outcome goals and care preferences including, but not limited to, end-of-life care, and across settings of care. - Medication: If medication is necessary, use age-friendly medications that do not interfere with What Matters, Mobility or Mentation across settings of care. - Mentation: Prevent, identify, treat and manage depression and delirium across care settings. - Mobility: Ensure that older adults move safely every day in order to maintain function and do What Matters.